 - Hexaco: Psychometric Personality Assessment Test (scientific)

-is one of the most accurate test assessment.
+is one of the most accurate test assessments.

 3. After the age of 25, it’s hard for us to rewire our mental framework.
-After the age of 25, the way we can rewire our mind is by massive trauma.
+After the age of 25, the way we can rewire our minds is through massive trauma.
 Adults 25 and older can relearn through trauma.
 Going through a traumatic experience will aid in the rewire of your mind.
 Most of us have wiring skewed for economic success.
 Use what affects you traumatically as a tool to influence you to take action and make commitments to change and realign your priorities and situation.
-This can have a life changing effect.
+This can have a life-changing effect.

-4. The greatest advantage you have is that other have been there and done it!
-The have failed and succeeded before you.
+4. The greatest advantage you have is that others have been there and done it!
+They have failed and succeeded before you.
 And many have laid down a path on how they did it.
-Most of them have read books on it all happened You’ll be at an advantage by learning from other people’s experience including their failures and successes.
+Most of them have read books on it all happened You’ll be at an advantage by learning from other people’s experiences including their failures and successes.
 Read and meet successful people.
 Most of them want to share and help you succeed if they believe you sincerely want it and are willing to work for it.
-Try working for a successful person in their business to see how they operate and what habits aids to their success.
+Try working for a successful person in their business to see how they operate and what habits aid their success.